Enabling Lineage V3¶

 alation_conf lineage-service.kafka.topics.consumer_throttling.duration -s 2000

-10.4.
-Restart the service for the changes to take effect:
+11.4.
+Restart the service for the changes to take effect.

 alation_supervisor restart lineage

-Beginning with Alation version 2022.4, the logs resulting from the lineage migration are written to the file celery-lineagepublishing_error.log file and email notifications of the migration’s progress will be sent to all admins of the instance.
+12. Starting in version 2022.4, the logs resulting from lineage migration are written to the file celery-lineagepublishing_error.log.
+Email notifications of the migration’s progress will be sent to all admins of the instance.
 Alation recommends tailing this file during the migration.
 Open a separate terminal window and prepare to tail the logs, in the Alation shell.
 If you’re using a screen multiplexer, prepare to tail in a separate screen:

 tail -f /opt/alation/site/logs/celery-lineagepublishing_error.log

-In versions of Alation before 2022.4, the log files are written to the file celery-default_error.log.
+In versions before 2022.4, the log files are written to the file celery-default_error.log.
 You can tail this file in a similar manner:

 tail -f /opt/alation/site/logs/celery-default_error.log